 The goal is to reduce exposure, not create more.

-Step 4: The Safest Cleanup Method for Background Checks
+Step 4: A Privacy-First Cleanup Method for Background Checks

 The most reliable approach is automated manual deletion using your own browser.